Theo-Panella/BastionHost_Project/EC2_Instances.md

 - Edit network configuration, putting the instance in SubNet_C
 - The security group just leave the way that already is, after we will change it --> default is 0.0.0.0/0 "All comunication"

-## ⚠️ Do all the VPC 1 first, it's easier and less complicated than do both VPCs at once ⚠️
+## ⚠️ Do all the VPC 1 first, it's easier then do both VPCs at once ⚠️

 ## 🌐 VPC 2 — Instance_1